deepfence/golang_deepfence_sdk_ts/client/docs/ControlsThreatIntelInfo.md

 NewControlsThreatIntelInfoWithDefaults instantiates a new ControlsThreatIntelInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCloudControlsHash

+`func (o *ControlsThreatIntelInfo) GetCloudControlsHash() string`

+GetCloudControlsHash returns the CloudControlsHash field if non-nil, zero value otherwise.

+### GetCloudControlsHashOk

+`func (o *ControlsThreatIntelInfo) GetCloudControlsHashOk() (*string, bool)`

+GetCloudControlsHashOk returns a tuple with the CloudControlsHash field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudControlsHash

+`func (o *ControlsThreatIntelInfo) SetCloudControlsHash(v string)`

+SetCloudControlsHash sets CloudControlsHash field to given value.

+### GetCloudControlsUrl

+`func (o *ControlsThreatIntelInfo) GetCloudControlsUrl() string`

+GetCloudControlsUrl returns the CloudControlsUrl field if non-nil, zero value otherwise.

+### GetCloudControlsUrlOk

+`func (o *ControlsThreatIntelInfo) GetCloudControlsUrlOk() (*string, bool)`

+GetCloudControlsUrlOk returns a tuple with the CloudControlsUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudControlsUrl

+`func (o *ControlsThreatIntelInfo) SetCloudControlsUrl(v string)`

+SetCloudControlsUrl sets CloudControlsUrl field to given value.

 ### GetIgnoredAlertRuleIds